 2. Trucks.
 Venues will be separately licensed for truck events.

-3. Organisers may make application to MotorSport NZ for specific Period Classification D model applications (as defined by Certificate of Description) to participate.
+3. Organisers may make an application to MotorSport NZ for specific Period Classification D model applications (as defined by Certificate of Description) to participate.

 Specific Circuits or Tracks may have variations to the vehicle categories if so deemed by MotorSport NZ.